advanced-go/advanced-go/README.md

 ## REST Uniform Interface, Resource Identifier, & Self-Descriptive Messages
 A key concept of REST is the uniform inerface.
 A [package's][domainservice] HttpHandler implements that uniform interaface, uses the http.Request type and allows easy integration with other packages.
 A package also includes a PkgPath that is used as an identifier

-The [messaging][messagingcode] package provides a uniform interface, self-descriptive message, and resource identification for communication between resources using goroutines and gochannels.
+The [messaging][messagingcore] package provides a uniform interface, self-descriptive message, and resource identification for communication between resources using goroutines and gochannels.
 Functionality supported by messaging include startup, shutdown, and package health check.

 [Error handling][errorhandler] also benefits from a uniform interface, allowing [generice type's][loghandler] for implementation.